-Let others offer their own unique points of view without having any expectations.
+Let others offer their unique points of view without having any expectations.
 Even if they don’t know anyone to connect you with, they can still be there for support as you’re trying new things.

 How to Start Being Curious

 Make it a habit to Google your interests, problems, and thoughts.
-Share the absolute best articles on these networks with some personal comment about why you love it.
+Share the absolute best articles on these networks with some personal comments about why you love them.
 The other focus is to reply to your connections online to let them know you enjoyed what they share.
 Compliment them and share your thoughts on their posts.
 When I say share, I don’t mean just online.
 These are great topics to bring up in person too.
 “I saw a great article about that the other day!”
-Having your own interests are great for conversation and for understanding other people’s interests.
+Having your interests are great for conversation and for understanding other people’s interests.